 Every effort will be made to ensure good communication between the home and the school.
-Parents may communicate directly with the school's staff members via e-mail, voice mail, written request, or by accessing the school's web page.
-A softcopy of the newsletter will be sent home weekly via e-mail announcing upcoming school activities and event.
-Student agenda's should be used for daily communication of assignments, progress, and behavior.
+Parents may communicate directly with the school's staff members via e-mail, written request, or by accessing the school's web page.
+A digital newsletter will be sent out weekly via e-mail announcing upcoming school activities and events.
+It is the responsibility of every family to read through these newsletters each week so as to stay up-to-date and informed.